neelkamath/duo-ludio/README.md

 The Material Design spec is not to be followed strictly, but as a guideline.

+### TypeScript

+Parcel leaks an implementation detail for certain uses of `async`/`await` (see [this issue](https://github.com/parcel-bundler/parcel/issues/1762#issuecomment-504389468)).
+As a workaround, the statement `import 'regenerator-runtime/runtime';` is included in certain files.

 ### Binaural Beats

-The binaural beats used are from the [v2.0.2](https://github.com/neelkamath/binaural-beats-dataset/releases/tag/v2.0.2) release of the Binaural Beats Dataset.
+The binaural beats used are from the [v3.0.0](https://github.com/neelkamath/binaural-beats-dataset/releases/tag/v3.0.0) release of the Binaural Beats Dataset.
 The `src` directory from the dataset is saved as `src/binaural_beats` in this repo.

 ### Continuous Deployment